Ultimate UPCAT Reviewer 2023 [FREE PDF Download]

 As you might already know, your score on the University of the Philippines College Admission Test (UPCAT) constitutes 60% of the University Predicted Grade or UPG.
 The remaining 40% will be computed from your final grades in the last three years of high school.

 To improve your chances of passing the UPCAT, you need not just a solid foundation in high school but familiarity with the difficulty of the exam.
-The latter can be achieved by taking time-pressured exams with almost the same level of difficulty as UPCAT.
+The latter can be achieved by taking time-pressured exams with almost the same difficulty level as UPCAT.

-Remember, when it comes to taking tests, repetition is the mother of skill.
+Remember, when taking tests, repetition is the mother of skill.

 This reviewer is divided into four sections based on the subtests that appear in the actual exam:

-Each section features different subtopics that might appear in the actual UPCAT as well as free practice tests and answer keys to test your knowledge.
+Each section features subtopics that might appear in the actual UPCAT, free practice tests, and answer keys to test your knowledge.

-Consider these practice tests as part of the diagnostic exam, the result of which can be used to find out your weakest areas and guide you in creating your own study plan.
+Consider these practice tests as part of the diagnostic exam, which can be used to determine your weakest areas and guide you in creating your study plan.

-Once you’ve completed your initial review, you can then take the mock exam for each subtest to measure how prepared you are and to spot any weak areas you might have missed.
+Once you’ve completed your initial review, you can take the mock exam for each subtest to measure how prepared you are and spot any weak areas you might have missed.

 UPCAT Math Modules and Readings + Printable Quizzes